Fraud Alert | Learn How

 - TransUnion: TransUnion apparently does not offer an online application.

-Vendors like Debix and Lifelock previously used the fraud alert process to alert creditors of potential fraud.
+Vendors like Lifelock previously used the fraud alert process to alert creditors of potential fraud.
 The great thing about these services was that they would automatically update the fraud alert every 90 days.
 Because of a lawsuit, however, these vendors are no longer allowed to place alerts and you will have to keep the alert updated every 90 days.

 The bureaus claim to share fraud alert data once you contact one of them.
 However, some studies have shown that this process doesn’t always work so your best option is to contact each bureau individually to place an alert.